irinagastmaier/Fullstack-Challenge/README.md

 # Fullstack-Challenge

-Change the status of the SPAM report and block it from the main page.
+Change the state of the SPAM report and block it from the main page.

 ## Installation